At least two killed, 150 missing after quake rocks Taiwan tourist area

-HUALIEN, Taiwan (Reuters) - Rescuers combed through the rubble of collapsed buildings on Wednesday, some using their hands as they searched for about 150 people missing after a magnitude 6.4 earthquake struck near the popular Taiwanese tourist city of Hualien overnight.
+HUALIEN, Taiwan, Feb 7 (Reuters) - Rescuers combed through the rubble of collapsed buildings on Wednesday, some using their hands as they searched for about 150 people missing after a magnitude 6.4 earthquake struck near the popular Taiwanese tourist city of Hualien overnight.

 At least two people were killed and 219 injured in the quake that hit near the coastal city just before midnight (1600 GMT) on Tuesday, officials said.
 The latest figures from government data indicated at least 149 people were missing.